SHELLEY EMLING

 ABOUT ME

-Previously I also covered New York City before, during and after 9/11, and the Caribbean and Latin America for three years, for Cox.
+Previously I covered New York City before and after 9/11 and the Caribbean and Latin America (from Miami) — for Cox.

 After obtaining British citizenship, we left London and moved to Montclair, New Jersey in 2009 with our intrepid children, who marveled at the spacious yards of suburban America.
-But even as I jumped from one location to the next, my number one goal has always been to be an author.
+But even as I jumped from one location to the next, and one job to another, my number one goal was always to be an author — of books.

 I got lucky.